rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/how_to_deploy/index.md

 - Both the control node and the host are configured as mutual [LXD remote servers](https://linuxcontainers.org/lxd/advanced-guide/#remote-servers) to enable image uploading and management from the control node

-- In some projects, additional needed host configuration is performed
+- In some projects, additional host configuration is performed as needed

 {{< /more >}}